rhonrhon06/portfolio/README_Prometheus.md

-# Web Dev Starter: Minimalist HTML Boilerplate for Beginners
+# HTML Starter: A Minimalist Web Development Learning Template

 ## Project Overview

-A minimalist web development starter template designed specifically for beginners to learn and understand the fundamentals of web page creation.
+A minimalist web development starter template designed to help beginners learn and understand the fundamentals of web page creation.
 This project provides a lightweight, simple HTML boilerplate that serves as an ideal entry point for those taking their first steps in web development.

 ### Core Purpose

-The primary objective of this project is to offer a foundational template that demonstrates the basic structure of an HTML document.
-It focuses on simplicity and clarity, making it an excellent learning resource for individuals new to web development.
+The primary objective is to offer a foundational template that demonstrates the basic structure of an HTML document.
+By focusing on simplicity and clarity, this project aims to make web development more approachable for newcomers.

 ### Key Features

 - Minimal HTML5 template showcasing fundamental web page structure
-- Single `index.html` file with a basic "Hello World" content
+- Single `index.html` file with basic "Hello World" content
 - Zero-configuration setup
-- Compatible with all modern web browsers
+- Full compatibility with modern web browsers

 ### Benefits

 - Perfect learning tool for web development beginners
 - Provides a clean, straightforward starting point for web projects
 - Encourages understanding of basic HTML document composition
-- Easily expandable and customizable for more complex web applications
+- Easily expandable and customizable for future learning

-The project represents a pure, uncomplicated entry into web development, allowing newcomers to grasp core concepts without overwhelming complexity.
+This project represents a pure, uncomplicated entry into web development, allowing newcomers to grasp core concepts without overwhelming complexity.

 ## Getting Started, Installation, and Setup

 ### Prerequisites

+To use this project, you'll need:
-- Web browser
+- A web browser
-- Text editor or Integrated Development Environment (IDE)
+- A text editor or Integrated Development Environment (IDE)
+- Git (optional, for cloning the repository)

 ### Quick Start